microsoft/QuantumKatas/BoundedKnapsack/README.md

 # Welcome!

-The "BoundedKnapsack" quantum kata is a series of exercises designed to teach you to use Grover Search to solve the Knapsack Problem.
-The Knapsack Problem is a prominent computational problem that is very applicable in industries like e-commerce.
-The overall goal in this kata is to solve the Knapsack Optimization Problem, by running Grover's Algorithm multiple times.
-You will write oracles that describe the Knapsack Problem, and use these oracles in Grovers Algorithm to solve the Knapsack Problem.
+The "BoundedKnapsack" quantum kata is a series of exercises designed to teach you to use Grover's search algorithm to solve the knapsack problem - a prominent computational problem that is very applicable in industries like e-commerce.
+The overall goal in this kata is to solve the knapsack optimization problem by running Grover's algorithm.
+You will implement oracles that describe the knapsack problem, and use these oracles with Grover's algorithm to solve the problem.

-* More information on the Knapsack Problem can be found [on Wikipedia](https://en.wikipedia.org/wiki/Knapsack_problem).
+* More information on the knapsack problem can be found [on Wikipedia](https://en.wikipedia.org/wiki/Knapsack_problem).
 * It is strongly recommended to complete the [Grover's Algorithm kata](./../GroversAlgorithm/) before proceeding to this one.
-You can also refer to its [README.md](./../GroversAlgorithm/README.md) for the list of resources on Grover's algorithm.
+You can also refer to its [README](./../GroversAlgorithm/README.md) for the list of resources on Grover's algorithm.
-* You may find this kata to be more challenging than other Grover Search katas, so you might want to complete [SolveSATWithGrover](./../SolveSATWithGrover/) or [GraphColoring](./../GraphColoring/) first.
+* You may find this kata to be more challenging than other Grover search katas, so you might want to complete [SolveSATWithGrover](./../SolveSATWithGrover/) or [GraphColoring](./../GraphColoring/) first.
-* Much of the reference implementation provided in this kata is based off of circuits described in the paper "Quantum-based algorithm and circuit design for bounded Knapsack optimization problem" by Wenjun Hou and Marek Perkowski in the journal *Quantum Information and Computation*.
+* Much of the reference implementation provided in this kata is based on the circuits described in the paper "Quantum-based algorithm and circuit design for bounded knapsack optimization problem" by Wenjun Hou and Marek Perkowski in the journal *Quantum Information and Computation*.